Clallam County profile

 A dark blue map of Washington state with Clallam County highlighted in orange.

-The region's 200 miles of coastline have fostered maritime and fishing industries.
+The region's 200 miles of coastline fosters maritime and fishing industries.
 Traditionally, much of the economy of the county has reflected this natural abundance with jobs in forestry, wood products and fisheries.
 As demand has declined for goods-producing and agricultural products in the county, the service sector, including leisure and tourism, has grown in their place.

 Clallam County is part of the Olympic Workforce Development Area.
 Visit the Workforce Training & Education Coordinating Board website for information about the 12 regions.

-Employment situation for April 2025
+Employment situation for August 2025

 Monthly labor force and unemployment